L-o-A/SmartContracts/contracts/Readme.txt

     - requires supply of raffle in units, price of price of supply range, reward amount range, reward range
     - only admin can access
     - sets sets supply and reward range of raffle tickets
+    - checks if all the values mentioned are in ascending order

 calcPrice(units, currentSupply)
     - requires units and supply